couchbaselabs/rosmar/README.md

 ## 1. Building and Using It

-Rosmar requires an updated version of sg-bucket -- this is on the `feature/walrus-xattrs` branch.
-Rosmar's `go.mod` file points to the appropriate commit.

-To use Rosmar in Sync Gateway, check out the latter's `feature/walrus_xattrs` branch, in which Walrus has been replaced with Rosmar.

 To run SG normally with a Rosmar bucket, use a non-persistent SG config file like this one:

 ```json